 Children's Hospital is ranked One of America's Best Children's Hospitals.

 At Children’s Hospital of Pittsburgh of UPMC, leading pediatric gastroenterologists are conducting laboratory and clinical research in pursuit of new and better therapies for disorders of the gastrointestinal tract, liver and pancreas.

-Dr. Lowe’s work in the laboratory is providing important details about acute pancreatitis, a significant cause of illness and death in the United States.
+Our gastroenterologists' work in the laboratory is providing important details about acute pancreatitis, a significant cause of illness and death in the United States.
 Digestive enzymes synthesized in the pancreas have long been suspected of being involved in the disease.
-Using mouse models, Dr. Lowe is investigating the ways pancreatic lipases contribute to the damage the pancreas incurs during acute pancreatitis.
-He also is investigating the role of a membrane protein, Itmap 1, in determining the course of the disease.
+Using mouse models, they are investigating the ways pancreatic lipases contribute to the damage the pancreas incurs during acute pancreatitis.
+They also are investigating the role of a membrane protein, Itmap 1, in determining the course of the disease.
 Early evidence suggests it is a protective mechanism – mice missing this protein are more susceptible to pancreatitis.

-Dr. Lowe also is investigating the role of enterostatin in appetite and weight loss.
+Our gastroenterologists also are investigating the role of enterostatin in appetite and weight loss.
 Enterostatin is a peptide released by procolipase in the duodenum.
 When enterostatin is injected into animals, they tend to decrease their voluntary intake of fat, eat less and lose weight – a response that suggests the peptide may play an important role in appetite regulation and in determining the body weight set point.